iyn/misc-notes/README.md

-# Programming Wisdom, work in progress
+# Misc Notes, work in progress

 ## Other People